 Michael Redbord, General Manager of HubSpot’s Service Hub, suggests focusing on building a high-functioning customer support team first.
 (Read this blog post to get his formula for how many customer support reps to hire, and when.)

 “In 2018, great customer support is a competitive imperative and market force,” Redbord said.
-“If you're a new entrant into an industry, I guarantee that more than one of your competitors has a great customer support organization already — and you can't ignore that.”
+“If you're a new entrant into an industry, I guarantee more than one of your competitors has a great customer support organization already — and you can't ignore that.”

-To that end, he suggests building a strong customer support team with enough reps to meet customer needs first.
+To that end, he suggests building a strong customer support team with enough representatives to meet customer needs first.
 Once your team can handle incoming tickets at a reasonable rate, then, you can start thinking about what’s next.

-2. After your product reaches a sufficient point of complexity that users require human help to gain and expand the value they see from using it, you might make it a mission to achieve "churn reduction" and provide onboarding and "goal-based" help.
+- After your product reaches a sufficient point of complexity that users require human help to gain and expand the value they see from using it, you might make it a mission to achieve "churn reduction" and provide onboarding and "goal-based" help.

-4. Once your offerings expand sufficiently, you have an opportunity for upselling and cross-selling.
+- Once your offerings expand sufficiently, you have an opportunity for upselling and cross-selling.
 At this point, a customer success team can carry an upgrade number and potentially provide a positive ROI for the business.

-5. After your upgrade rate has stabilized and the key opportunity becomes in keeping more customers, customer success teams again become appealing.
+- After your upgrade rate has stabilized and the key opportunity becomes in keeping more customers, customer success teams again become appealing.

-Whether you’re applying for a new job in customer service or you’re reviewing applicants for an open role on your team, here are a few key skills and traits you should be looking for when you’re writing or reviewing resumes and cover letter, even if the candidates are interviewing for entry-level roles:
+Whether you’re applying for a new job in customer service or you’re reviewing applicants for an open role on your team, here are a few key skills and traits you should be looking for when you’re writing or reviewing resumes and cover letter — even if the candidates are interviewing for entry-level roles: